System Settings - MIDI

 Control points can be added with right-mouse clicks and 'between point' curves by Left-clicking on the tension handle as with any envelope editor in FL Studio.

-- Rescan MIDI devices - If you install a controller after FL Studio has started, or a controller that appears in the Input list becomes unresponsive, this option will rescan and connect to the device.
+- Refresh device list - If you install a controller after FL Studio has started, or a controller that appears in the Input list becomes unresponsive, this option will rescan and connect to the device.

 - Enable Image-Line Remote - Enable this option and open the IL Remote application on your Android or iOS device.
 The first time you activate this control you will need to allow FL Studio access through any firewalls by negotiating the usual security pop-ups.
 After that, the application and FL Studio will automatically find each other over the network and connect.